ardakkk/react-pwa-amp/README.md

-Hello my name is Ardak!This is package for how wants use React with Accelarated Mobile Pages(AMP) and Progressive Web Apps(PWA's)!
+Hello!
+This is package for how wants use
+React with Accelerated Mobile Pages(AMP) and Progressive Web Apps(PWA's)!

 How to use it!